AhmedNobi/Online-Election-System/README.md

 # Online-Election-System

-This is a simple command-line program written in C++ that allows users to manage votes data for a group of students.
+This is a simple command-line program written in C++ that allows users to manage votes data for a group of voters.
 The program can perform the following tasks:

 1. Add Candidate
 2. List Candidates